infoscale/ICBS-AIML-Capstone-Portfolio/README.md

 and requires preprocesing activities to remove duplicates and anomalies before it can be used for model building.

 ## MODEL
 The data is unlabelled.
-For the purpose of recommending products to customers,
+For the purpose of recommending products to customers, data has been pre-processed befor using for model building.
+The process is explained below.

 - The transactional data is transformed into customer centric data by extracting customer centic features
   ![Screenshot](./images/customer-centirc-data.png)
   ![Screenshot](./images/correlation-matrix.png)